Switzerland would be a mighty big place if it were ironed flat” ~ Mark Twain.

 The Swiss Franc is quite a stable currency and has increased in strength slightly since it was unpegged from the Euro.
 I highly suggest finding out what your main costs are beforehand so you aren’t left with any nasty surprises once you arrive in Switzerland:

 If you highly value your time when travelling like I do, you may prefer to spend more on the fastest transport options, like high-speed rail in order to have more time to exploring at your destination.
 Personally I just factor in the higher costs of transport as a necessary expense of the trip.
-This is where purchasing the Swiss Half Fare Card will come in handy as I’ve discussed earlier.
+This is where purchasing the Swiss Half Fare Card or a Swiss Travel Pass will come in handy as I’ve discussed earlier.